Snowfork/snowbridge/core/packages/contracts/README.md

 Message bundles are extracted from `../test/parachain-relay.log` and copied into `test/channels/data/basic-commitment.json`.

 To update `basic-commitment.json`:
-1. Search for `Sent transaction BasicInboundChannel.submit` in `parachain-relay.log`
+1. Search for `Sent transaction InboundQueue.submit` in `parachain-relay.log`
 2. Copy the necessary fields into `test/channels/data/basic-commitment.json`